 Where We Are Located

-Georgia Southern University is located in Statesboro, a safe and pleasant city of 30,000 on the coastal plain of southeast Georgia.
-Although proud of its small-town rural heritage, Statesboro is a rapidly growing economic, educational, and cultural center for southeast Georgia.
-Statesboro is home to a new regional medical center, a thriving technical college, a community arts theater, and a 160-acre public sports complex.
+The historic Statesboro campus is in a safe and pleasant city of 30,000 on the coastal plain of southeast Georgia.
+Although proud of its small-town heritage, Statesboro is a rapidly growing economic, educational, and cultural center for southeast Georgia.
+Statesboro is home to a regional medical center, a thriving technical college, a community arts theater, semi-pro soccer, a 160-acre public sports complex, and Georgia Southern University’s Division-1 sports.
 In the rural countryside around Statesboro there are two state parks with opportunities for birding, camping, hiking, and fishing.
 Several undeveloped rivers offer excellent canoeing or kayaking.

 The Armstrong campus is located in the coastal city of Savannah, one of the south’s most beautiful and historic cities.
 Although Savannah is famous for its large historic district and oak-shaded public squares, it also provides an active nightlife, excellent restaurants, shopping, several theaters and music venues, museums, lovely parks, and dozens of art galleries.
 Savannah has easy access to Georgia’s barrier islands and coastal marshes.

 The Liberty Center campus is in Hinesville, a city of 30,000 located at the entrance to the U.S. Army’s Fort Stewart.
 Hinesville is conveniently located to provide a point of access to Georgia Southern University’s programs for the Fort Stewart community and others.